artem-y/oblasti_ua/README.md

 ---
 ## Development
+* This project's language (including comments, reviews and communication on GitHub) is English.
-Using SwiftLint is a must!
+* Using SwiftLint is a must!
 If you don't have it on your machine, install it before working on this project.

 ---
 ## Localizations